Theme Development Workshop on Trustworthy AI

 20 mins Keynote: The integrity challenge of the AIaaS model

-Georgios Spathoulas (ENFIELD, Associate Professor, NTNU)
+Georgios Spathoulas (ENFIELD, Associate Professor, Norwegian University of Science and Technology)

 10 mins Q&A and Discussion